Nets vs. Timberwolves: Brooklyn Gets a Big Man Challenge | Brooklyn Nets

 Posted: Apr 11, 2021

 The Nets will be running into large challenges this week with matchups against the Minnesota Timberwolves and Philadelphia 76ers with their massive, multi-dimensional centers, Karl-Anthony Towns and Joel Embiid.
-It starts with Towns and the Wolves on Monday night.
+It starts with Towns and the Wolves.

 “They’re two very different matchups,” said Nets head coach Steve Nash.
 “I think Towns ends up playing more on the perimeter, a lot of pick and pop, a lot of kind of isolating and outside.
 Joel is obviously a lot more of an inside interior presence who can go outside if he needs to, so different looks.
 Our team’s gonna have to be able to attack them defensively in different ways, so I think we’ve gotta be versatile, we’re gonna play different lineups, we’ve got to be able to find an effective balance regardless of the matchup.”